robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 Our goal: A temperature program that lets us know when it is too hot.

-- On your computer, open Atom and create a new file; save it as `control_flow.md`.
+- On your computer, open Sublime Text and create a new file; save it as `control_flow.md`.

 - Set up a temperature variable.